WilsonLe/website/public/notes/chapter-39.md

 - file: contiguous array of bytes.
 It has a low-level name that is not exposed to the user.
 This name is referred to as the inode number.
 - directory: also has an inode number.
 A directory content is a list of pairs of user-readable name, and low-level name.
 Each entry in a directory refers to either files or other directories.

+Inode is a datastructure for representing files and directories.
+They are a folder/file unique identifier that is low-level and non-human-readable.

 # Creating Files

 To create a file, we have a `open()` system call.
 The system call returns a file descriptor.
 A file descriptor is just an integer, private per process, and is used in UNIX systems to access files; thus, once a file is opened, you use the file descriptor to read or write the file, assuming you have permission to do so.